Creuna-Oslo/Unit4Enhancements/README.md

 ## How to deploy

-To publish to Chrome webstore, add a credentials.json-file to the root, and run the gulp-task store-publish.
+To publish to Chrome webstore, add a credentials.json-file to the root, and run `yarn pub`.
 The file should look like this:

 ```